 - Internal bleeding: In addition to damage to the organs or the spleen, other injuries can cause bleeding internally to begin.
 A victim can be bleeding in the brain, abdomen, or even the eye area and not be aware because it is all taking place internally.
 Left untreated, this bleeding and the injury causing the bleeding, can be fatal.

-If you have been injured in a vehicle crash, contact a seasoned North Carolina car accident car accident attorney to discuss what legal options you may have against the party or parties responsible for the crash.
+If you have been injured in a vehicle crash, contact an experienced car accident injury attorney to discuss what legal options you may have against the party or parties responsible for the crash.
 You may be entitled to both economic and noneconomic damages for your injuries.
 Our injury lawyers have successfully represented many injured clients in obtaining the financial compensation they deserved.